 Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

+The internet has afforded us endless opportunities to reach out and connect with one another.
+Whether you’re talking to friends and family or trying to stir up a new romance, nearly every form of social media has a private messaging functions.
+But none of these is completely perfect.
 One of the most frustrating elements of some forms online communication is not knowing whether a message has been received.
 When you call someone, they either answer or they don’t.
 When you send an e-mail, you can request a read receipt, which lets you know a message was at least opened.
 You can get a delivery receipt for regular postal letter.
 And of course, if you’re talking to someone in person you know they’ve heard you.
-But for message-based communication modes like texting or dating apps, it sometimes feels like you’re dropping messages into a bottle and setting them adrift in the ocean.
+But for message-based communication modes like dating apps, it sometimes feels like you’re dropping messages into a bottle and setting them adrift in the ocean.
 You don’t know if the person has even gotten your message, much less seen it.

 Of course, having read receipts in place can cause its own set of problems.
 What if you can see that someone has read your message, but there has been no response?
 Are they rejecting you?
 Are they in trouble?
 Is their phone dead so they can’t respond?
 You just don’t have any way of knowing.
 Being on the other end of that scenario can be awkward as well.
-You may need some extra time to gather your thoughts before you continue a conversation.
-When you know your Facebook friend has received a read receipt, you feel an extra pressure to respond quickly.
-Thus, read receipts can be just as problematic as their lack.
+You may need some extra time to gather your thoughts before you continue a conversation, or have other tasks to complete before you can engage in a full-blown conversation.
+When you know your friend has received a read receipt, you feel extra pressure to respond quickly.
+Unfortunately, there’s no perfect solution to dissolve all of the anxiety from online communication!

 So Are There Read Receipts on Tinder?